 Seafood bake and boil recipes to get you started

 If you’re looking for advice when it comes to making a Maryland crab feast, a great place to start is this multi-part guide from Baltimore magazine.
 Far from just a basic recipe, this explainer delves into everything from the details of storing and preparing crabs to opinions on the best method of preparing crab cakes (there’s a deep divide between frying and boiling).
 The guide offers expert guidance on presentation, utensils and serving ware, side dishes and much more.
 You can even find suggestions for using leftovers effectively – a great starting point for coming up with menu specials for the day after a major crab feast is offered.

 Emeril Lagasse, a native of southeastern Massachusetts, offered his family recipe for a Portuguese-style New England clam boil in Boston magazine.
 This preparation burst with flavor, both from the seafood as the star of the dish and the various seasonings and other additions.
 The Portuguese sausage can be especially hard to acquire outside of southern New England, but a variety of other sausages that feature strong garlic or paprika flavor can be substituted.

-This recipe for South Carolina’s Lowcountry boil, which also goes by a variety of names tied to local towns and other landmarks, offers a shrimp-focused take on the classic recipe shared by Coastal Living magazine.
+This recipe for South Carolina’s Lowcountry boil, which also goes by a variety of names tied to local towns and other landmarks, offers a shrimp-focused take on the classic recipe shared by Southern Living.
 You’ll also want to look for a flavorful sausage to include and make sure to stock up on cocktail sauce in advance of serving.